 - Pack the mixture into canning jars and boil.

-9. Amish Canned Apple Pie Filling
+9. Amish Canning Recipes: Apple Pie Filling

 Enjoy your apple harvest no matter what time of the year it is with this Amish apple pie filling recipe.